zmike/zmike.github.io/_posts/2021-06-01-sidejacked.md

 Stop that.
 Fossilize caching wasn't meant to work that way.

-My thoughts whirling, confidence badly shaken, I returned from the summit of the mountain and dashed my heretical cache implementation against the solid foundation of `git rebase -i`.
+My thoughts whirling, confidence badly shaken, I stumbled and fell from the summit of the mountain and dashed my heretical cache implementation against the solid foundation of `git rebase -i`.

 What had I been thinking?

 It was back to the charts for me, and this time I had a number of different goals:
 * go back to multi-file caching (since it's the only option)
+* smaller caches
+* more frequent updates
-*
+* fully async

+Turns out this wasn't actually as hard as expected?